jshprentz/meetup2xibo/docs/user-manual/xibo-dataset-setup.rst

    Type the dataset name (1), description (2), and code (3).
    Click :guilabel:`Save` (4) to add the new dataset.

+.. _`dataset_columns`:

 Dataset Columns
 ---------------

 Meetup2xibo expects the dataset to contain five string value columns.
-:numref:`Table %s <event-table-columns>` shows the column headings used at Nova Labs.
+:numref:`Table %s <event-dataset-columns>` shows the column headings used at Nova Labs.
 Xibo administrators may choose any column headings and order.

 .. tabularcolumns:: |L|L|C|C|

-.. _event-table-columns:
+.. _event-dataset-columns:

-.. table:: Event Table Value Columns
+.. table:: Events Dataset Value Columns
    :align: center

    +----------------+---------------------+---------------+